G-Research/siembol/docs/User Guide/Siembol_Alert_User_Guide.md

 [//]: # (TODO add image of is_in_set matcher)

 #### Tags
-Tags are optional but recommneded as they allow you categorise your rules.
+Tags are optional but recommended as they allow you categorise your rules.

 To add a tag, click the Add to Tags button: